 Feng Shui Animal Symbols of Good Luck

-Dragon is the most famous symbol of luck in the Chinese culture.
-The presence of the pictures or symbols of dragon attract the positive chi of good luck.
+The dragon is the most famous symbol of luck in Chinese culture.
+The presence of pictures or symbols of dragons attract the positive chi of good luck.
 Feng Shui masters often have the image of the dragon on their clothes in order to attract the favor of the mythical animal.
-The images of dragon in your home and office attract the powerful chi that stimulates the raving growth of the wealth.
+The images of dragons in your home and office attract the powerful chi that stimulates the raving growth of the wealth.

-Red, green and violate dragons are especially beneficial – traditional Chinese culture associates these colors with prosperity.
-The dragon playing with the pearl attracts the wealth as well.
+Red, green and violate dragons are especially beneficial—traditional Chinese culture associates these colors with prosperity.
+The dragon playing with the pearl attracts wealth as well.